Identifying the Context Shift between Test Benchmarks and Production Data: Addressing Robustness with Dynamic Benchmarking

 \end{itemize}

 These desiderata enable the development of dynamic benchmarks that further enable quantitative evaluation of model robustness via corroborated accuracy, which is the distribution of accuracy scores across dynamic benchmarks.
 Rather than simply evaluating a model on a single or a few static test benchmarks, we might consider a well-corroborated model to be one that meets two criteria: first, it is reasonably available for evaluation, and second, all attempts to uncover systematic errors in well-specified contexts reveal no significant accuracy disparities.
-The practice of dynamic benchmarking could be particularly relevant for addressing the \textit{AI Knowledge Gap}~\cite{epstein_closing_2018} characterized by the disparity between the number of machine learning models and the number of studies evaluating these models' performance.
-Furthermore, dynamic benchmarking can be combined with benchmark-task misalignment methodologies~\cite{tsipras2020imagenet} for evaluating how aligned (or misaligned) model predictions are with human annotations and qualitative approaches for evaluating ethical implications and societal impact ~\cite{paullada2021data}.
+The practice of dynamic benchmarking could be particularly relevant for addressing the \textit{AI Knowledge Gap}~\cite{epstein_closing_2018} characterized by the disparity between the large number of machine learning models and the small number of studies evaluating these models' performance.
+Furthermore, dynamic benchmarking can be combined with benchmark task misalignment methodologies~\cite{tsipras2020imagenet, ilyas2022datamodels} to assess how aligned (or misaligned) model predictions are with human annotations and considering diverse examples that bring transparency to the ethical implications and societal impact to model development~\cite{paullada2021data}.

+The transition from static benchmarks on a particular instance (or set of instances) to dynamic benchmarks on data generation processes defined by explicit desiderate may be useful for addressing the fundamental issue of construct validity that arises in singular, static benchmarks~\cite{raji_ai_2021}.